ModyQyW/vite-plugin-eslint2/docs/guide/options.md

 - ESLint default: `false`
 - Plugin default: `true`

 Whether to enable the cache.
-The cache is enabled by default to improve speed.
+This is disabled in ESLint by default and enabled in plugin by default to improve speed.

 ### `cacheLocation`